-- For each IMS session that is intercepted, LMISF determines whether a CC interception is required. - When the CC is interception required, LMISF provides the IMS Signalling Bearer information to the LPCF (as described in clause 20.1.3.3) - LPCF instructs the S-GW/BBIFF (as described in clause 20.1.3.2) to deliver the media packets associated with the IMS Signalling Bearer. - S-GW/BBIFF delivers the media packets associated with the IMS Signalling Bearer (as described in clause 20.1.3.1) to the LMISF.
+- For each IMS session that is intercepted, LMISF determines whether a CC interception is required. - When the CC is interception required, LMISF provides the IMS Signalling Bearer information to the S-GW/BBIFFF (as described in clause 20.1.3.3) and instructs the S-GW/BBIFF (as described in clause 20.1.3.3) to start delivering the media packets (i.e. packets from the Media Bearer) associated with that IMS Signalling Bearer. - S-GW/BBIFF delivers the media packets (i.e. packets from the Media Bearer) associated with the IMS Signalling Bearer (as described in clause 20.1.3.2) to the LMISF.

-The S-GW/BBIFF shall provide the LMISF a means to link the intercepted media packets with the associated IMS Signalling Bearer information provided by the LMISF (via the LPCF).
+The S-GW/BBIFF shall provide the LMISF a means to link the intercepted media packets with the associated IMS Signalling Bearer information provided by the LMISF (e.g. the delivered media packets include the EPS Bearer ID of the IMS Sgnalling Bearer along with the IMSI value of the UE).